dantaylr/dantaylr.github.io/_posts/2022-7-15-animal-remix-video.md

 caption: Motion design, 3D rendering
 ---

-promotional video and visualizer design for a release by Ill Gates, Kandisha, and Bil Bless with a remix by [Pedestrian Tactics](http://pedestriantactics.com).
+Promotional video and visualizer design for a release by Ill Gates, Kandisha, and Bil Bless with a remix by [Pedestrian Tactics](http://pedestriantactics.com).

 ---